0x646e78/0x646e78.github.io/_drafts/2021-10-29-imagescanners.markdown

 docker scan <image>
 ```

-There is a json output, but I like the grepable output and bundling of vulnerabilities presented by default on the CLI.
+There is a json output, but I like the grepable output and bundling of vulnerabilities presented by default on the CLI
+for what I'm doing here.
 More information is available in json by passing in `--json` if desired.

 A finding  looks like: